Kohl’s CEO steps down to take president role at Levi Strauss

 Kohl’s said in a separate release that Gass plans to step down on Dec.
 2 and Tom Kingsbury will serve as interim CEO.

-The moves, announced Tuesday, come as Kohl’s has been under pressure by activist investors to shake up management amid weak sales.
+The moves, announced Tuesday, come as Kohl’s have been under pressure by activist investors to shake up management amid weak sales.

-Kohl’s also announced preliminary figures for its third-quarter period.
+Kohl’s announced preliminary figures for its third-quarter period.
 It said that same-store sales will be down 6.9%, while net sales will be down 7.2 % compared to the year-ago period.
 The company is expected to release its results on Nov.
 17.

+Kohl’s struggled with anemic sales before the pandemic.
+Sales and profits rebounded in 2021, but the department store is now battling higher costs and a pullback from its price-conscious shoppers who are being more cautious with their spending in the face of rising prices for gas, food, and just about everything else.

+In July, Kohl’s called off buyout talks with Franchise Group, t he owner of Vitamin Shoppe, citing economic conditions.

+But Saunders said that despite presiding over sales declines, Gass did improve fashion assortments and helped oversee a partnership with Sephora, which is rolling out shops at Kohl’s stores.
+She also oversaw the partnership with Amazon where customers can return items purchased at the online retailer at its store locations.
+So he believes her legacy should be “viewed favorably.”

+Saunders, however, added that Kohl’s needs to find a permanent replacement as quick as possible as retailers face a challenging year.

-Shares of Kohl’s gained close to 8% in early trading, while shares of Levi’s were flat.
+Shares of Kohl’s gained 7% in morning trading, while shares of Levi’s lost 1%.